scipy-conference/scipy_proceedings/papers/tom_bertalan/tom_bertalan.rst

     A_H u_H = b_H

-Because this is simply another matrix equation similar in form to Equation :ref:`Aub`, it can be solved either with a recursive call to the multigrid solver, or with a direct solver, such Numpy's ``np.linalg.solve`` or Scipy's ``scpy.base.np.linalg.solve``.
+Because this is simply another matrix equation similar in form to Equation :ref:`Aub`, it can be solved either with a recursive call to the multigrid solver, or with a direct solver, such Numpy's ``np.linalg.solve`` or SciPy's ``scipy.base.np.linalg.solve``.

 6. Interpolate Correction
 -------------------------